 Viticulture and winemaking are conventional and traditional.

 I use Guyot pruning and the fruiting cane is cut at 8-11 buds, depending on the site.
 A spur is cut at 2 buds for the following year’s fruiting cane.
 All vineyards are worked by hand for pruning, tying, trimming, scacchiatura, crop and shoot thinning, shoot arranging, trellis cleaning, weaving the “ar caplé”, and harvest.
-A tractor is used for mowing, treatments and soil work in Ginestra, Sotto-Rionda and Vignane.
+A tractor is used for mowing, treatments and soil work in Ginestra, Sotto-Rionda, Coste di Rose and Vignane.
 Every 4-5 years composted cow manure is applied as a fertilizer in late winter/early spring.
-The space between rows is worked by tractor (except in Castiglione, where 100% manual work is required), but the area around and between the plants is worked by hand (including hoeing and trimming the grass).
+The space between rows is worked by tractor (except in Castiglione, where 100% manual work was required), but the area around and between the plants is worked by hand (including hoeing and trimming the grass).
 All work in the trellises during the vegetative cycle is done by hand.